olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md

 ## Step Five

 Click [Deploy Control Plane and Creat an Edge Gateway](/docs/tyk-cloud/glossary/glossary/#deploy).
 You can watch your deployment being created.
-You will then be taken to the Deployments overview screen within Tyk-Cloud.
+You will then be taken to the Deployments overview screen within Tyk Cloud.

 Next you'll set up your first API from the Tyk Dashboard.